 The ForeScout platform offers comprehensive NAC capabilities and more, based on real-time visibility of devices the instant they access the network— regardless of where that network exists within your extended enterprise.
 It continuously scans networks and monitors the activity of known, companyowned devices as well as unknown devices such as personally owned and rogue endpoints.

 It lets you automate and enforce policy-based network access control, endpoint compliance and mobile device security.
-The vast majority of IoT and OT devices on your network don’t include—or can’t handle—software agents.
+The vast majority of IoT devices and Operational Technology on your network don’t include—or can’t handle—software agents.
 That’s why the ForeScout platform offers agentless discovery technologies and passive monitoring techniques to avoid business disruption.

 Forescout NAC use-cases